ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 AutoDock Vina uses an iterated local search global optimizer combined with a semi-empirical scoring function.
 It calculates the affinity of small molecule ligands to receptor pockets using steric, hydrophobic, and hydrogen bonding terms.

 ---

+## Needleman-Wunsch Algorithm (Sequence Alignment)
+**Date:** February 22, 2026

+The Needleman-Wunsch algorithm is a dynamic programming algorithm used for global alignment of two sequences.
+It uses a similarity matrix (like BLOSUM62 or PAM250) and a gap penalty to find the optimal alignment across the entire length of the sequences.

+---

+## AlphaFold2 pLDDT Metric (Structural Biology)
+**Date:** February 27, 2026

+Predicted Local Distance Difference Test (pLDDT) is the per-residue confidence metric computed by AlphaFold2.
+Scores >= 90 indicate very high confidence (accurate side chains), while scores < 50 indicate disordered regions.

+---

+## BLAST (Basic Local Alignment Search Tool) (Sequence Alignment)
+**Date:** April 09, 2026

+BLAST is a heuristic algorithm for searching sequence databases.
+It finds short seed matches (words) and extends them to find High-scoring Segment Pairs (HSPs), trading absolute mathematical optimality for immense search speed.

+---